pandeykumar/wkshop-elastic-search/README.md

 5nWB3jt opendistro_sql                  0.9.0.0
 ```

-## kibana
+## Kibana
 Kibana is an open-source data visualization and exploration tool used for log and time-series analytics, application monitoring, and operational intelligence use cases

 Now lets access Kibana at  http://localhost:5601/
 Use ```admin``` and ```admin``` as username and password.